shahinvaseghi/invpro/shared_module_db_design_plan.md

 - Unique constraints scoped by `(company_id, public_code)` and `(company_id, name)` maintain unit uniqueness per company. |
 - Use `parent_unit_id` to model hierarchy; enforce company alignment between parent and child units. |
-- Integrate with personnel assignments, production scheduling, or cost allocation by referencing units where needed. |
+- Integrate with production scheduling or cost allocation by referencing units where needed. |
 - Consider separate tables for unit-to-warehouse or unit-to-cost-center mappings when more complex relationships emerge. |

 ### Shared Considerations